SuperVK/sparse-image-repr-bep/bep.typ

 // 5.
 Conclusion & future work

 = Introduction
 In the last few years, AI and machine learning have become increasingly important.
 We have seen ML applied across several domains, mainly text, image and video, and audio.
 For image recognition, convolutional neural networks (CNN) have been quite successful.
-CNNs use convolutional kernels to group pixels together, such that for a 100x100, we do not need 100,000 weights to connect each pixel.
+CNNs use convolutional kernels to group pixels together, such that for an 100x100 pixel image, we do not need 10,000 weights to connect each pixel.
 These networks are designed to extract information from images, such as classification.
-This has become the defacto standard for image recognition in the past 10 years. (source)
+This has become the defacto standard for image recognition in the past 10 years @Zhao2024 @NIPS2012_c399862d.

 Recently, another model has become prevalent: the transformer @vaswani2023attentionneed.
 Transformer take tokens as inputs, in most cases, these tokens are words.
 The transformer can predict new tokens, leading to generative models.
-It was discovered (an image is worth 16x16 words) that you can serialize an image into patches of 16x16 pixels and use those as tokens to train transformers successfully.
-This already outperforms "classical" CNNs.
+It was discovered that you can serialize an image into patches of 16x16 pixels and use those as tokens to train transformers successfully @dosovitskiy_image_2021.
+Initially outperforming "classical" CNNs, later the optimizations in the transformers have been backported to CNN @liu2022convnet2020s.
+In this thesis however, we will focus on transformers instead of CNNs, specifically the generation of tokens for transformers.

-For transformers in natural language, tokens have meaningful relations to each other.
-A classical example is Vector("King")-Vector("Man") $tilde.equiv$ Vector("Queen")-Vector("Woman) @mikolov2013efficientestimationwordrepresentations.
-This is less true for 16x16 image patches, these tokens are chosen with little geometric meaning in the image.
-This is also described in (an image is worth 16x16 words), where we can see that attention of a token is mostly on tokens that are on the same row/column axis.

 Ideally, we can find a set of tokens that describe an image, similar to how a set of words describes a sentence or text.
 While text tokens can encode grammatical or contextual information, image tokens should capture geometric information.
+Currently the 16x16 patches do not contain a lot of geometrical information.
+This is also described in @dosovitskiy_image_2021, where we can see that attention of a token is mostly on tokens that are on the same row/column axis.
+This is most likely because of the embedding, instead of the actual relevance of those tokens.

 One way to generate such tokens is Gaussian splatting.
-This has been widely used for 3D scene reconstruction.
+This has popularized in 2023 and is being used for 3D scene reconstruction @kerbl20233d.
 By taking multiple pictures and spawning Gaussian blobs in 3D to match each view, resulting in a 3D scene represented by Gaussians.
 This is done using gradient descent to train the scenes to iteratively better match each image, using L1 and SSIM loss.
 Recently, Gaussian splatting has also been used in 2D for image representation @zhang_gaussianimage_2025.
 This works essentially by only taking only one image, and training for that single image.
 This process works a lot simpler as quite a few complication for 3D do not have to be made anymore.
 Besides encoding tokens for transformers, 2D Gaussian splatting can also be used in scenarios where encoding is done once and decoding is done multiple times, such as textures for video games.

 Tokenization of Gaussian parameters has already been studied @dong_gaussiantoken_2025.
 In this thesis we aim to provide more geometric value to these tokens by using Lie theory.
-Furthermore, we want to encode higher-frequency data using derivatives of Gaussians.
-Convolutional neural networks have been shown to extract information from high-frequency components; explicitly encoding these could give transformers a similar capability.
-(Source?)
+Furthermore, we hope to use more complex wavelets to encode more information in a single token.
+As each token has attention to all other tokens, transformer networks grow exponentionally, limiting the amount of tokens is thus key to smaller networks.
+We hope to use first and second order derivatives of the Gaussian function to define edges and lines more effeciently than a normal Gaussian can.

 = Theory
-We are expanding the Gaussian splatting method with an explicit geometric description in terms of a Lie group, as well as using higher order derivatives to more efficiently encode high frequency features.
-This is especially used in areas of high contrast, such as edges and lines.
+We are expanding the Gaussian splatting method with an explicit geometric description in terms of a Lie group, as well as using higher order derivatives to more efficiently encode edges and lines.

-We will spawn $n$ initial Gaussians, each of which will represent one token, and each token will have $p$ (tbd) parameters that describe the color values of the Gaussian layers and the geometric properties such as location, rotation, and scale.
+// We will spawn $n$ initial Gaussians, each of which will represent one token, and each token will have $p$ (tbd) parameters that describe the color values of the Gaussian layers and the geometric properties such as location, rotation, and scale.

 == Gaussian layers
 Instead of using just the Gaussian function as is usual in Gaussian splatting, we will also use the first and second order derivatives of the Gaussian function.
 As defined as